end chronic pain

 Extrapolating these figures would put current video game usage at almost an hour a day, seven days a week.
 But this doesn’t really take into account the hardcore gamer.

-It’s amazing how many parents and grandparents I’ve talked to who complain about little Johnny’s video game habits.
+It’s amazing how many parents and grandparents I speak with on a day-to-day who complain about little Johnny’s video game habits.
 “That child will spend 16 hours in front of that TV playing those damn games unless I make him move.”
 This isn’t’ really surprising.
-What is surprising is that when researching video game addiction for this post, just how many treatment centers there are nationwide.
-For instance, Video Game Addiction dot org (Never Too Old for Video Games) said that,
+What is surprising is that when researching video game addiction for this post, is just how many treatment centers there are nationwide.
+For instance, Video Game Addiction dot org (Never Too Old for Video Games) said that…

 Video games and computer games are heavily marketed toward teens and young adults, but recent studies show the average video game addict is 35 years old.
 The research also shows that compulsive gamers are fatter and more depressed than the general population.
 The study, conducted by the Centers for Disease Control and Prevention, Emory University and Andrews University, analyzed data from more than 500 adults ranging in age from 19 to 90 in the Seattle-Tacoma area.
 The researchers found significant correlations between playing video and computer games and a variety of health risks….”